Hablamos Español Insurance Companies We Work With

 What insurance do I need to open a restaurant?

-Usually general liability, property and equipment covering your buildout, workers compensation once you hire, and business income, plus liquor liability if you serve alcohol.
+It commonly involves general liability, property and equipment covering your buildout, workers compensation once you hire, and business income, plus liquor liability if you serve alcohol.
 Your lease often sets minimums.
+The mix depends on your concept.

 Does my lease require insurance before I open?